tpluscode/presentations/hateoas/slides/misconceptions/self-descriptive.md

 Note:

-"message contains all metadata, which describes syntax and semantics of data"
+"message contains all metadata, which describes syntax and semantics of data". do tego wliczają się:

-następne: "co się dzieje z klientem, gdy serwer nie spełnia tego wymagania?"
+* ETag/cache
+* content negotiation